 Up until recent years, people were unaware of the dangers asbestos posed and the risks to their health.

-Things have changed a little since then, and now the construction industry has taken measures to prevent or reduce exposure.
+Things have changed a little since then, and now the construction industry has taken measures to prevent or reduce asbestos exposure to workers.

-Nowadays, construction workers must undertake mandatory training to ensure they are aware of the dangers and know how to protect themselves.
+Nowadays, construction workers must undertake mandatory training to ensure they are aware of the dangers of asbestos and know how to protect themselves.

 It is also essential that Employers are aware of health and safety legislation.